 Novel heating concepts for electrical vehicles for extended drives ranges developed in DOMUS project

-Intermediate result from partners IEE, CRF, FCA and HUT
+Intermediate result from partners IEE, CRF, Stellantis and HUT

 Result has been achieved in December 2019 : month 26 of the project.